Usage Examples¶

 Benchmarking Two MLP Variants¶

-Compare a small and a large MLP on synthetic data.
+Compare a small and a large Multi-Layer Perceptron (MLP) on synthetic classification data.

 import torch.nn as nn